Mission Ferrari: Statistics

 Mission Ferrari is 1,777.7 ft long and reaches a top speed of 44.7 mi/h throughout the ride.
 A total of five LSM banks are used to propel the cars through the ride layout.
 The coaster uses six cars, each of which seat 9 passengers in one row of four and a second row of five.

 Elements

 Mission Ferrari features two world's-first roller coaster elements; a seesaw tilt track and Side-Slide.
 The Tilt&Drop takes place within a spherical IMAX projection dome, in which riders enter while the track is horizontal and fall backwards after the track is tilted.
-The Side-Slide serves as the finale where a track – placed perpendicularly on top of a larger track – plunges down a drop with the coaster car latched on.
+The Side-Slide serves as the finale where a track – placed perpendicularly on top of a larger track – drops downards with the coaster car latched onto it.
 Each element was developed and billed as defining features for the SFX Coaster.

 Music

 Mission Ferrari's soundtrack and onboard audio was composed by Rhian Sheehan and co-produced with Tane Upjohn-Beatson and conductor Ryan Youens.
 Writing began in October 2015 with recording taking place in May 2017, in Wellington, New Zealand.
 Stroma FilmWorks provided a 10-piece brass section and 19-piece string section to perform 48 scores.